porkfrnd/Bit-Calc/README.md

 ```
 git install https://github.com/porkfrnd/Bit-Calc/
 ```

 and then create a file there and call

 > from bit_calc import *

-and then use it as shown in the test.py file
+and then use it as shown in the test.py file inside the bit_calc folder

 ### ***Note***